George Floyd protests in Georgia: Decatur

+Fayetteville

+On June 6, approximately 2,000 protesters marched to city hall.
+The protests were reportedly the largest in Fayetteville's history.

+Gainesville

+Several hundred people protested in downtown Gainesville on May 31.

 Grovetown

 On June 6, approximately 50 people peacefully marched through the streets and around city hall in support of Black Lives Matter.
 They held a moment of silence for George Floyd and were guided by local police officers.

 Hamilton

 A peaceful protest was held on June 15, 2020.
 In early 2021 Hamilton's police chief and a patrolman resigned after footage emerged of them using racial slurs and making lewd comments while having a conversation during the protest.

 Hinesville

-On Thursday, June 4, hundreds of protestors marched in a peaceful protest that included speeches from Congressman Buddy Carter and State Representative Al Williams.
+On Thursday, June 4, hundreds of protesters marched in a peaceful protest that included speeches from Congressman Buddy Carter and State Representative Al Williams.

 Kennesaw

 Over 100 protesters rallied on campus at Kennesaw State University and marched to downtown Kennesaw on June 1.
 Protesters met with Kennesaw Police and peacefully discussed their concerns.

 Louisville

 Hundreds of protesters gathered in downtown Louisville, Georgia to demand social justice on June 13.
 They also demanded the removal of Old Market, a circa-1795 open-air structure in the center of town which was once used as a slave market.